shapeshed/shapeshed.com/content/posts/unix-pwd.md

-{
-  "slug": "unix-pwd",
-  "title": "Linux and Unix pwd command tutorial with examples", "date": "2016-09-20T01:00:00+00:00",
-  "image": "images/articles/pwd.png",
++++
+date = "2016-09-20T01:00:00+00:00"
-  "description": "Tutorial on using pwd, a UNIX and Linux command for printing the name of the current working directory.
-Examples of printing the current working directory, avoiding symlinks and how to get the current working directory in shell scripts.", "tags": [
+description = "Tutorial on using pwd, a UNIX and Linux command for printing the name of the current working directory.
+Examples of printing the current working directory, avoiding symlinks and how to get the current working directory in shell scripts." image = "images/articles/pwd.png" slug = "unix-pwd" tags = ["UNIX", "Linux"] title = "Linux and Unix pwd command tutorial with examples"

-    "UNIX",
-    "Linux"
-  ]
-}
++++

 ![Terminal showing pwd man page][2]